commerceguys/addressing/README.md

 The [subdivision object](https://github.com/commerceguys/addressing/blob/master/src/Model/SubdivisionInterface.php) contains the following data:

-- The subdivision code (used to represent the subdivison on a parcel/envelope, i.e CA for California)
+- The subdivision code (used to represent the subdivison on a parcel/envelope, e.g. CA for California)
 - The subdivison name (shown to the user in a dropdown)
 - The postal code prefix (used to ensure that a postal code begins with the expected characters)